...

 How much maintenance does flake flooring require?

 Flake flooring requires minimal maintenance — there is no need for waxing; regular sweeping and mopping are sufficient to keep the system in good condition.
+Why is flake flooring resistant to stains and spills?
+Its chemical resistance is outstanding, avoiding the pitfalls of staining or spills.

 We encourage you to take advantage of our free consultation.
 We will share our insights and design an epoxy floor that will exceed your expectations.